 The next morning, we ordered breakfast in bed — French toast that was fluffy, sweet, and indulgent enough to feel like dessert.
 Eating it while sunlight poured into the suite was a whole moment.
 The perfect slow start to the day before our flight.

-Why Stay at The Ivey’s?
+My Verdict: Why Stay at The Ivey’s?

 If you’re wondering where to stay in Charlotte for a weekend getaway, work trip, or even a quick stopover like mine — The Ivey’s is a fantastic pick.
 It feels luxurious without being stuffy, stylish without trying too hard, and personal in a way that makes you feel like more than just a guest.
+Whether you’re in town to explore the Queen City or simply passing through, The Ivey’s makes even a one-night stay feel like a proper getaway.

-Whether you’re in town to explore the Queen City or just passing through, The Ivey’s makes a one-night stay feel like a proper getaway.
 It’s everything you want in a boutique hotel: elegance, comfort, great food, and a prime location.
-I only wish I had more time to spend here.
+I only wish I’d had more time to spend here.

 Related Posts

-The Talbott Hotel, Chicago | A Hotel Review
+The Coachman Hotel | A Hotel Review

 Anaya Koh Rong | A Hotel Review